Sevitte/JavascriptFormValidation/README.md

     Text (Cannot be longer than 230 characters)

-All fields be checked and cannot be empty to click Submit button.
+All fields have to be checked and cannot be empty to click Submit button.